-A lot of times we’ve heard the phrase “Trust Your Gut Instincts”, that very quiet guiding voice directing your steps.
+A lot of times we’ve heard the phrase “Trust Your Gut Instincts”, that very quiet guiding voice directing our steps.
 This article isn’t about that voice.
 This article is about combating that really loud, obnoxious self-doubting, self-defeating voice that flares up every time we try something new.

 I did this one day while working out.
 It was a grueling workout, and I had never pushed my body to that limit before.
 I mean, muscles were working I didn’t even knew I had!
 I wanted so badly to give up.
 My mind went straight to, “this is too difficult, I want to stop.”
 But then the instructor began repeating those magical words, “You can do this, it is easy, it is a cinch!”
 Something magical happened.
 My body began to work faster and harder.
 I found a new source of energy to power through and finish the workout.
 Immediately I thought, wow I need to apply this to the rest of my life.

 When we stop listening to the self-doubt and overthrow it with words of empowerment, there is a shift that occurs.
 More energy is available, more strength and peace.
 Things begin to become easier, doors open that were once shut.
-Or in the very least, what once drove us nuts, doesn’t bother us anymore.
-I can’t explain why this is so, but try it for yourself!

 It is easy to believe in the fear… I’ll never make it, I’ll never lose this weight, I can never be successful, I am never getting married.
-Somewhere down the line, our brains have been programmed to drift towards the fear inside of the faith that it will all work out.
+Somewhere down the line, our brains have been programmed to drift towards the fear instead of the faith that it will all work out.
 Fear feels like a very comfortable place to dwell because that’s been our main mindset for so long.
 But the cool thing is, our brains are programmable.
 We can change that pattern.
 The more we practice using this muscle to cheer ourselves on through hardship and obstacles, the easier it becomes.
 It will become your primary thought.
 Your boss gives you a huge task, you’ll automatically think “Bring it on, I got this.”

-Repeat all the way through the next challenge you face, “I can do this!
+Repeat through the next challenge you face, “I can do this!
 I got this, I am strong enough to complete this.
 I am more than able.”
 See what happens!
 See what comes alive, watch for miracles.
 If you really want to strengthen that empowering voice, not only talk yourself into your dreams but also visualize it.
 I can write another article just on the art of visualization if you want.

 Have you tried talking yourself into your dreams before?
 Let me know your experience in the comments below!